 Don Mueang International Airport (DMK)

 Don Mueang mainly serves domestic routes and low-cost airlines.
-While taxis and ride-hailing remain common, the airport is now well connected by rail, making it easier to avoid traffic during busy periods.
+Taxis and ride-hailing are still common, but the airport is now well connected by rail, making it much easier to avoid traffic during busy periods.

 Train: SRT Red Line (Fast and Predictable)

-Don Mueang is connected to Bangkok’s rail network via the SRT Red Line, which is often the most reliable option during weekday rush hours.
+Don Mueang is connected to Bangkok’s rail network via the SRT Red Line, often the most reliable option during weekday rush hours.

-• Trains run to Bang Sue Grand Station
+- Trains run to Krung Thep Aphiwat Central Terminal (formerly Bang Sue Grand Station)

 If you arrive at the International Terminal, allow about 10 minutes of walking to reach the Domestic Terminal, then follow signs to the SRT Red Line.